Thailand Power of Ten Update – 9 Nov

 For the past two evenings we have stayed at schools and on both occasions were assisted by really cool teachers.

-We set up our camp table and chairs just as the sun was setting and the swarms of Mozzies were coming out to play.
+We set up our camp table and chairs just as the sun was setting and the swarms of mosquitos were coming out to play.
 The chef then laid out this little feast for us plus a mountain of rice that would scare even a hungry local.
 Jet joined us for our dinner which was really cool as he could explain the different dishes of food as well as some interesting stories about Thailand and the highly respected King who recently passed away.
+Eventually the mosquitos got the better of us and we had to abandon our after meal chatter and coffee, scattering for the sanctity of our tents and protection from the piranhas with wings.

 She had this incredible little cottage at the back of her parent’s property.
 (By the way we were told that her father was a policeman).
 What a special person she turned out to be.
 She did our laundry, cooked us this really tasty wholesome fried chicken dish; what a great home stay this was.